Praqma/media-code/kubernetes/services-discovery/README.md

         image: praqma/network-multitool
 ```

-As we can see the replicaSet has a selector to match pods with the label key `tier` and key `frontend` and in the template it's creating pods with this label as well.
+As we can see the replicaSet has a selector to match pods with the label key `tier` and value `frontend` and in the template it's creating pods with this label as well.
 This way all pods created by this replicaSet will be controlled by it.
 We specify 3 replicas, so we would expect 3 pods created by this replicaSet.

 Apply the replica set
 ```